jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Moving away for Windows-bound UI (WPF) to HTML - feasibility tests with CEF+CEFSharp+CEFGlue+Chromely.md

 How about using CEFSharp and CEFGlue straight away, out of the box?
 After all, there was a time when I considered riding on top of C/C++ CEF raw and having a basic C#-based webserver as a separate process anyway!

-CEFSharp worked out of the box (while very nice and *cute* for development, the auto-downloading and installing of the proper CEF DLLs, etc. is not all that great from my point of view in production: what if users install Qiqqa whilee off-net?
+CEFSharp worked out of the box (while very nice and *cute* for development, the auto-downloading and installing of the proper CEF DLLs, etc. is not all that great from my point of view in production: what if users install Qiqqa while off-net?
 Everything should be in the installer, so you have a single download and then you're *done* until you *want* to go onto the network (Sniffer activity, f.e.)

 CEFSharp is also Windows-only.
 The consideration here was: "what if I go and use that one, port the majority of UI into HTML/CSS, and then, when others want to, they can do an easier port from CEFSharp to CEFGlue or Chromely (if it's viable by then) to get Qiqqa on Linux or Mac."